PBP 2003

 DAY ONE

-getting some sleep.
+I did not stay for the 90 hr start as I was now worrying about getting some sleep.
 I went back to the hotel and did some last minute prep before tossing and turning for a few hours.
 Before I knew it, it was time to get up, three o-clock.
 I think I may have slept 2 hrs.
 I left the hotel and rode behind Susan Notorangelo and Lon Haldeman.
 I figured if anyone could get me to the line these two could.
 Lon was on his fixed gear with a big Route 66 sign on the back.
 Susan was on her bike Friday and not riding the event.
 Check in was quick.
 Of all the controls I most feared missing this one.
 If you don't check in by 5:00 you are out, or so I was told by anxious participants at my hotel the night before.
 I lined up right behind Bob Coulter took a few pics and we were off.
 We blasted through the desolate streets of the suburbs.
 The roundabouts were super fun.
 Note: roundabouts very good for cyclists.
 Riding down one wide stretch still in the main unbroken pack I saw the sea of riders part in front of me to avoid a large pack sliding along the road.
 It was amazing that no one went down.
 Five kms into the ride and someone had lost their pack?
 Come on shakedown crew, maybe you need a refresher course.
 I personally never saw a crash although I heard of several later.

-huge.
+It is an exhilarating feeling to finally be on this ride.
+The pack is huge.
 It is dark.
 It is fast.
 It is PBP.
 Exiting the suburbs, the course descends down into relatively flat farmland.
 This is the flattest part of the route, I would later learn.
 I was surprised at how quickly we were into the countryside.
 Weren't we just in Paris?
 The first hour was fabulous but intense.
 Such large packs in the dark make attentive riding mandatory.
 Once the sun started to come up groups started to form.
 I fell into a group of 30 riders, mostly Danes with some French and 2 other Americans.
 The Americans were Johnny Delia and Greg Schild.
 They are from Audax NYC and their jerseys said so.
 They were riding in the front of our group while I was hanging at the back.
 Next to me was a French rider who was already consuming massive caloric quantities.
 Johnny and Greg bridged us up to another group as a few riders went off the back.
 I thought the pace was brisk but I was not working any more than I had planned.
 When Greg came to the back for a bathroom break I told him that they needed to get off the front.
 He agreed and wound up riding at the back with me for a while.
 I gave Johnny a hard time about the baby wipes that were sticking out of his jersey pocket.
 They didn't know that I had my own secret stash of baby wipes.
 Even neophytes know that one must be fastidious when it comes to personal hygiene.
 Eventually Johnny dropped a water bottle and Greg went back to get it.
 Johnny stopped with him.
 I slowed down then we all quickly rejoined our group.
 I liked these guys because they were here to ride together and help each other.
 They even carried whistles in case they got out of eyesight in a large group.
 They also were a riot to be around.

-stiff climbing into the town.
+We made good time to Mortagne-au-Perche despite stiff climbing into the town.
 It was 9:50 so we had covered 141 km in 4 hr 50 min, or just over 28 km/hr.
 This was ahead of my projected pace of 26 km/hr for the first day, ah but the day was young.
 I stopped for water although this was not an official control for the out trip.
 This stop would look very different to me almost 3 days later.
 I mixed up some sustained energy and was on my way.
 I separated from Greg and Johnny at the feed stop but made good time to Villaines-la-Juhel in a pack made up of mostly French.
 All in all we covered the first 100 miles in 5:50.
 Now I know that this is nothing to write home about but I thought that it wasn't bad considering that I was scheduled to complete 6.5 MORE consecutive centuries now.
 I was 1/2 hr ahead of schedule in Mortagne (141km), and then 20 minutes ahead of schedule at Villaines-la-Juhel (221km).
 At this pace I thought that I could make la Trinite Porhoet by 10 pm, climb into bed and sleep between 5-8 hr.
 Plans and pace are funny things.
 They are dynamic things.
 Things change.
 That is all you can count on.

-quite slow.
+The section after Villaines-la-Juhel became very hilly and in the heat of the day was quite slow.
 By the time I reached Fougeres (300km), I was back on my original schedule.
 Just before the control I stopped for deux baguettes avec jambon et fromage, and some water.
 I saw a guy abandon just outside the bakery.
 With baguettes sticking out of my jersey pockets I saw no need to eat at the Fougeres control.
 I sent a pre paid post card, which was provided at the control to Michael Davis at the Bicycle Inn, drank a coke and was gone.
 The section from Fougeres to Tinteniac (360km) was fast.
 I covered 60 km in 2:15.
 I rode first with a single French rider who was really hammering.
 I pulled some but mainly drafted.
 Next we joined a passing group.
 It was made up of French and Danes.
 I rode mainly at the front with a different big French rider.
 We traded pulls and stormed into Tinteniac like we were in some kind of race or something.
 Anyway I thought it was fun and I congratulated the French cyclist on his riding, "Vous etes fort aujourd'hui."
 He smiled and sat down for a rest.
 I'm not certain if the smile was out of contentment or in response to my North Carolina/French accent.
 One rider that had not been in our group was lying on the ground with dry heaves.
 I asked the medic to check him out but he had already crawled back to his bike and was waiving assistance off.
 I bought another jambon and headed out still in daylight for La Trinite Porhoet a mere 65 kms away.
 I still had hopes of arriving at La Trinite just before eleven.
 This would allow me a luscious five-hour sleep break.

+Thirty-five km out of Tinteniac on a relatively easy section it hit.
 Stomach cramps!!!!
 What was this grumbling in my stomach?
 Was it the large volume of sustained energy that I had consumed?
 Was it the water that I had accepted form a kid on the side of the road?
 Was it mesenteric ischemia, a life threatening condition that I thought may have been reported in ultra athletes.
 Hey that's weird, am I an ultra athlete?
 Every time I pedaled over 10 km/hr the cramping became so intense that it sent me doubled over to the side of the road were I would stand over my bike until the intense pain had stopped.
 I would continue a short way and the pattern would repeat.
 It ultimately took me 3hrs to cover the last 30km.
 At one point I was briefly confused by a mass of moving lights heading toward me.
 I thought it was a truck or tractor but the lights were moving independent of one another.
 Was this the end?
 Were these the lights that I had heard described by people who have had near death experiences?
 No!
 It was the lead pack, heading back to Paris.
 I was jealous.
 The pack was around 20 riders at this point.
 After a nanosecond of calculations, I resigned myself to the fact that I was not going to catch those guys.
 The next closest riders were around 30 minutes back in smaller groups.
 Of course I missed the large glowing sign that said JAKE, logging in 10 or so bonus kms before reaching the house.
 I arrived at 12:30 and immediately headed for the bathroom.
 I don't really wish to discuss all the details of my gastrointestinal disturbance but lets just say if I did it would bring tears to your eyes.
 Possibly out of pity for another human being or possibly out of hysterical laughter.
 I spent most of the night evacuating my colon.
 Brief moments of respite from my 5 hr bathroom break included Amy feeding me in bed as mashed potatoes fell out of my mouth onto my pillow and banging my shin firmly into something immoveable in the dark on my way back to the bathroom.

-cursed, I was also provided with the saint to cure my ailment.
+Amy is a pediatrician.
+Although I had been cursed, I was also provided with the saint to cure my ailment.
 If a pediatrician can't cure diarrhea, who can?
 Not only is she a pediatrician, we have three kids.
 Having three kids is equivalent to doing a fellowship in diarrhea.
 In between bites of potatoes she fed me bananas and pepto bismol.
 I actually could stand around 5:00am.
 I ate a mashed potato omelet and Amy saw me off.
 No one else awoke.
 As I walked out of the house Amy convinced me to take my leg warmers.
 That single act saved my life.
 If someone has completed PBP without leg warmers (or tights) they likely are blessed with walrus DNA and suffer from peripheral neuropathy.
 It got amazingly cold the next night but more on that later.

 DAY TWO

-I rode slowly, but I was pleased that I was riding at all.
+EDITOR'S NOTE: NO PICTURES FROM THE 2nd DAY DUE TO MY CONDITIONI rode slowly, but I was pleased that I was riding at all.
 Loudeac (445km), the next control was only 20km away.
 I rolled in at 7:00am, only ninety minutes before control closing.
 I had noticed some more cramping on the way to Loudeac.
 I thought if the cramping continues, I'm not going to be able to make the control cutoffs.
 After a brief visit to the outdoor potty, I limped into the first aid station.
 "Parlez-vous Anglais?"
 "Non" was the response of the two high school/college age girls staffing the station.
 OK, I thought it is just my PBP life on the line and now I am relying on my high school French to prolong my existence.
 "Je suis mal", I began.
 "J'ai le diarrhea (pronounced by me as "dee-ah-ree-ah").
 Their muffled giggles led me to believe that I was actually communicating my situation.
 One of the girls got some medicine off the shelf and poured two pills in my hand.
 The other wrote in my control book.
 It seems that the whole Audax Club Parisien would now be informed of my bowel habits.
 I motioned that I wanted to see the bottle.
 Now I am a doctor; however, I am a radiologist.
 I know nothing about medicines.
 I did recognize one of the main ingredients in the pills now in my hand, Chloral Hydrate.
 Hey isn't that a sedative narcotic?
 Oh well, I needed something and the bottle did say anti-diarrhitique.
 I took them and rolled out of Loudeac.

 I was following two riders when we reached the next small town, Uzel (461km).
 It was around 8am and the town was pretty quiet except for two young boys holding a large arrow directing us down a large hill.
 Unfortunately for us this was off course.
 Fortunately for me the other two riders were not under the influence of narcotics and suspected foul play within a few kms of our misdirection.
 We asked a couple standing next to their motor home about the PBP course and they informed us that we were now off of the course.
 We headed back up the hill into town with thoughts of revenge.
 I wondered about the French customs when it came to dealing with 9-year-old deviants.
 Alas there was no bloodshed.
 The perpetrators had taken cover, likely awaiting our departure and the next unsuspecting riders.
 Next up was our first secret control.
 I think the place was called St. Martin.
 I'm not sure.
 I saw Lon Haldeman coming out of the control.
 I was somewhat pleased to be with him at this point even though he was riding his fixed gear and probably sleeping 8 hrs per night.
 Eventually I made my way through the moderate rolling section into Carhaix.
 In Carhaix after eating I was heading out to get back on my bike when a massive wave of sleepiness came over me.
 Well, I did just make this control before closing time, but I think I'll just lie down here in the grass for a few minutes.
 Other riders were sleeping right there in the grass.
 Their ZZZs had pulled me down.
 I was gone.